arla-sigl-2021/auth/README.md

 ```

 The Auth0Provider component takes the following props:
-- `domain` and `clientId`: The values of these properties correspond to the "Domain" and "Client ID" values present under the "Settings" of the single-page application that you registered with Auth0.
+- `YOUR_DOMAIN` and `YOUR_CLIENT_ID`: The values of these properties correspond to the "Domain" and "Client ID" values present under the "Settings" of the single-page application that you registered with Auth0.
+(Be careful if you have a public repo to not pushed yours credentials)
 - `redirectUri`: The URL to where you'd like to redirect your users after they authenticate with Auth0.

 `Auth0Provider` stores the authentication state of your users and the state of the SDK — whether Auth0 is ready to use or not.
 It also exposes helper methods to log in and log out your users, which you can access using the useAuth0() hook.

+### Add Login to Your Application

 The Authenticated is here to automaticly redirecxt the user to Auth0 when it's not logged.
 To do that: